getomni-ai/benchmark/README.md

 \text{Accuracy} = \frac{\text{number of matched items}}{\text{total items}}
 ```

+## Benchmark Dashboard

+Check out the [dashboard documentation](dashboard/README.md) for more details.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.